-with Diana Kelley, CTO, Executive Mentor, Research Analyst, Security Keynote Speaker
+with Diana Kelley, CSO2 (Chief Strategy Officer/Chief Security Officer) and co-founder of Cybrize, Executive Mentor, Research Analyst, Security Keynote Speaker

 Zero Trust networks and architectures generated are already generating a lot of buzz, but with the rapid pivot to remote work in March of 2020 that buzz turned into a boom.
 Vendors scrambled to get their products in front of customers desperate to determine which product would deliver bullet-proof WFH security.

 The reality is: Zero Trust (ZT) is an architectural approach not a product.

 Yes, you need products, controls, and solutions to implement ZTAs but no single product can do it all.
 A successful ZTA roll-out requires planning and an architecture that supports a number of different solutions working together.

 Join Diana Kelley, CTO & Co-Founder of SecurityCurve, in this on-demand webinar for a buzz free explanation of what ZTA is, what it isn’t, and practical steps for how your organization can make it work.